 Most people have not heard of DSPS or Non-24.
 Our friends and families did not believe these were real disorders.
 They said we were just lazy or undisciplined.
 General practitioners were not aware of them.
 If we mentioned finding them on the internet, they dismissed us, and just fed us sleeping pills.
 Even sleep specialists did not recognize the disorders, or they considered DSPS to be a disorder of teens, and non-24 a disorder of blind people.
 Patients could not get accommodations at work or school.

 We needed an organization to raise awareness.
-Two years ago we formed Circadian Sleep Disorders Network (www.circadiansleepdisorders.org).
+In 2011 we formed Circadian Sleep Disorders Network (www.circadiansleepdisorders.org).
 Our mission:

 Circadian Sleep Disorders Network is an independent nonprofit organization dedicated to improving the lives of people with chronic circadian rhythm disorders.